Melatonin - Time to bed

 1) Boil milk with 10 grams of cumin seeds and licorice and have it at night after dinner.

-To add some sweetness to the preparation, we add licorice (Yashtimadhu) which is a healthy digestive agent as well as being a great taste provider.
-Licorice detoxifies and cleanses the body, improves strength and immunity, is useful in treating abdominal tumors, bloatedness, diarrhea, worm infection and skin diseases.
+To add some sweetness to the preparation, we add licorice (Yashtimadhu) which is a healthy digestive agent as well as a great taste provider.
+Licorice detoxifies and cleanses the body, improves strength and immunity, and is useful in treating abdominal tumors, bloatedness, diarrhea, worm infection and skin diseases.
 In the ancient days, licorice was used in many herbal formulations to dilute the unpleasant taste of the other herbs present in the medicine.

 2) Mix 10 grams of Triphala Churna with honey and have it after dinner